 The image above represents a recursive query.
 Recursive means the local name server is doing all the work for the client.
 However, a name server may refuse the recursive query and require the client to do the job, providing to it the required information, namely addresses of name servers.
-For efficiency, name servers are required to hold in cache query replies they get, for that purpose each record has an attached time to live (TTL).
+For the sake of efficiency, name servers hold in cache query replies they get, for that purpose each record has an attached time to live (TTL).
 The TTL value is settled for each record by the domain's administrator.
 DNS caching significantly reduces the number of direct queries to name servers, specially for top-level domain and root name servers.
-The bigger the TTL value the less will be the number of queries the name server will have to handle.
+The bigger the TTL value, the less is the number of queries we could expect the name server will have to handle.